 Reasons why you’ll love these Cookies:

-- These biscotti cookies are healthier than the traditional recipe, but they are crazy DELICIOUS!
+- These biscotti cookies are lighter than the traditional recipe, but they are crazy DELICIOUS!

-- It’s delicious as a desert after dinner or you can enjoy them for breakfast too.
+- It’s delicious as a dessert after dinner, or you can enjoy it for breakfast.
 Yummy!

-- It’s a great treat for a gift giving as well.
+- It’s a great treat for a gift as well.

-So, with all these good reasons to make these Chocolate Almond Biscotti Cookies, don’t wait any longer and go to the kitchen to make them for your holiday hosting, or your afternoon snack or for your breakfast.
-They are even more delicious served with coffee, tea or hot chocolate.
+So, with all these good reasons to make these Chocolate Almond Biscotti Cookies, don’t wait any longer and go to the kitchen to make them for your holiday hosting, your afternoon snack, or for your breakfast.
+They are even more delicious served with coffee, tea, or hot chocolate.
 Enjoy!

 - Cranberry Almond Chocolate Chip Cookies: You’ll love these low-carb and gluten-free cookies for the cranberry season.